DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Space+Dots12
   Enter a ``shift tab``.
 A number of apps use this character for moving backward through their control widgets.

-Space+x (dots 1346)
-  Enter a control character (see `ASCII Control Characters`_).
-This key combination is a sticky modifier.
-The next character typed will be translated into its control variant.
-For example, another way to enter a ``tab`` character is to type Space+x followed by the letter ``i``.

 Key Combinations for Developers
 -------------------------------